-Figure 31 shows the average daily number of aircraft that overflew each of the Eastern Suburbs temporary noise monitors in each noise band in the three-month period November 2021 to January 2022 (blue bars), the same quarter last year (orange bars), and for Clevedon the same quarter from 2019 pre-pandemic (grey bars).
+Figure 31 shows the average daily number of aircraft that overflew each of the Eastern Suburbs temporary noise monitors in each noise band in the three-month period February 2022 to April 2022 (blue bars), the same quarter last year (orange bars), and for Clevedon the same quarter from 2019 pre-pandemic (grey bars).
 As noted however, data from the Clevedon monitor from 2019 (and through to October 2020) may be unreliable due to instances of higher-than-normal calibration deviations and potential software setup issues, apart from the period May 2019 - July 2019 which was robust and accurate.
+2019 data for Whitford is not included as it was deployed in December 2019.